Math Calculators ▶ Rationalize the Denominator Calculator

 Table of Content

-When it comes to rationalizing denominators with radicals, we are left with four possibilities that are also dealt by this online rationalize the denominator and simplify calculator.
-Among these are:
+When it comes to rationalizing denominators with radicals, below are the four possibilities, and these are also used by our rationalize the denominator calculator.

 ᵏ√(y^ᵏ⁻¹) / ᵏ√(y^ᵏ⁻¹)